Program Websites:

 EDUC 25300: READING/WRITING CHILD LIT:IM: 3 Hour(s)

-READING,WRITING, AND RESPONSE WITH CHILDREN'S LITERATURE:IM ~ Reading strategies based on authentic reading tasks including comprehension, vocabulary, word identification, and writing for both narrative and expository texts are taught through an exploration of traditional and modern children's literature, including multicultural literature, poetry, fiction, non-fiction, informational, and technology based selections.
-The goal of this course is to expose students to a variety of written materials, strategies, and methods that they may use in the teaching of reading in a classroom.
-Includes observation and practice at a school site.
+READING,WRITING, AND RESPONSE WITH CHILDREN'S LITERATURE:IM ~ Evidence-based reading strategies based on authentic reading tasks including comprehension, vocabulary, word identification, and writing for both narrative and expository texts are taught through an exploration of traditional and modern children's literature, including multicultural literature, poetry, fiction, non-fiction, informational, and technology based selections.
+The goal of this course is to expose students to a variety of materials, strategies, and methods that they may use in the teaching of reading in a classroom.
+Students will be introduced to core Science of Reading concepts forming the foundation for later study.
+Response to literature will include art, movement and dramatic interpretation.

 Core: Interpretive Methods